chros73/rtorrent-ps-ch_setup/README.rst

 Disclaimer
 ----------

 Be careful!
-This setup ``can`` delete your data!
+This setup ``can`` and ``will`` delete your data if you ask for it!

 Only enable ``auto-rotating torrents`` feature in queue script (it's disabled by default) if you understand the basic concept of this setup and you configured everything as it should be!

-This setup deosn't take any responsibility for data loss for any reason.
+This setup doesn't take any responsibility for data loss for any reason.

 Acknowledgement